 28. Check out Commercial Drive

 Also known as ‘The Drive,’ Commercial Drive in East Vancouver is a vibrant mix of food, music, bars and more.
 Head directly to Little Italy to get your hands on amazing pizza and pasta then wander along the streets ducking into cool boutiques, speciality food stores and bakeries.
 As the day wears on, you may want to make the most of the live music and awesome bars around the area.
-For great food be sure to check out Arriva, Casa Verde, Café Deux Soleil (vegetarian and vegan-friendly), Famoso Pizza and Federico’s Supper Club.
+For great food be sure to check out Arriva, Café Deux Soleil (vegetarian and vegan-friendly), Famoso Pizza and Federico’s Supper Club.

 29. Lonsdale Quay Market

 Home to over 80 speciality shops and services, the Lonsdale Quay Market is a great spot to visit for food and shopping.
 Try fantastic wines at the Artisan Wine Shop, dig into a piece of cake at Butter Lane Bake Shop or enjoy a burger from Dex Gourmet Burger Bar.
 Afterwards, pick up a few gifts or mementoes from local shops and enjoy those water views!
 It’s a great way to support local, small business owners and savour the best of Vancouver.

 30. Kitsilano Beach

 Beach lovers ought to put a trip to Kitsilano Beach on their Vancouver itinerary.
 It’s one of the most popular beaches in Vancouver and it’s easy to see why.
 A great place for an afternoon swim with gorgeous mountains and sparkling blue water as the backdrop, it’s also home to the longest swimming pool in Canada!
 Pack your swimmers, a hat, something to eat, a towel and plenty of sunscreen and enjoy a few hours at a beautiful Vancouver beach.